FREQUENTLY ASKED QUESTIONS

 For a longer project – half day rate is £160 (4 hours) or day rate is £300 (8 hours).
 All sessions with engineer.

 Dry Hire – If you are a voiceover artist with your own portable recording equipment you can dry hire the booth at a discounted hourly rate (subject to availability).
 You don’t get an engineer but you do get a great acoustic space to record in.
 Mic hire available at extra cost.
 Record at dVoiceBox and take the audio away to edit elsewhere.

 Call Chris for rates and details on 01926 431535.

-If for some reason you are unable to attend the studio to direct your voice talent then we can set up a phone patch.
-This allows you to call up the studio on a special phone number and be linked straight into the studio system so that you can hear the voice artist as they read your script.
-You are also able to direct their performance – you can hear their performance while they can hear your comments and direction in their headphones while they are in the booth recording.
+Yes.
+We can link up via phone, Skype or other online software like Zoom, Skype etc. You can be linked straight into the studio system so that you are able to direct the voice talent – you can hear their performance while they can hear your comments and direction in their headphones while they are in the booth recording.